prantlf/requirejs-dependencies/README.md

 Usage: requirejs-dependencies [option...] <module>...

 Options:
-  -r|--rootdir <path>  source root directory -c|--config <path>   configuration file for RequireJS --common             print only common dependencies for more modules --between-bundles    print bundles as dependencies instead of modules -V|--version         print version number
-  -h|--help            print usage instructions
+  -r|--rootdir <path>       source root directory -c|--config <path>        configuration file for RequireJS --common                  print only common dependencies for more modules --implode-bundles         print bundles as dependencies instead of modules --explode-bundles <list>  specify bundles which modules will remain listed --implode-current-bundle  do not list dependencies from the same bundle -V|--version              print version number -h|--help                 print usage instructions

-If you enable the option between-bundles, you need to include bundles in your config, so that relations module <--> bundle can be built.
+If you enable the option implode-bundles, you need to include bundles in your config, so that relations module <--> bundle can be built.

 If no arguments are provided, usage instructions will be printed out.